linuxdeepin/deepin-manual/manual-assets/professional/deepin-editor/en_US/index.md

 ### Use Column Mode

-You can input identical content to or remove content from multiple lines of code by using the column mode function efficiently.

-- Edit content in multiple lines at the same time: Press and hold the **Alt** key, drag the mouse to select multiple lines, and edit the content.
+Press and hold the **Alt** key on the keyboard, drag the mouse to select multiple lines, and edit the identical contents in multiple lines of codes efficiently by using the column mode function.
-- Delete content in multiple lines at the same time: Press and hold the **Alt** key, drag the mouse to select multiple lines, and right-click to select **Delete** or click **Delete** on the keyboard to delete content.

 ![mode](jpg/column mode.png)